 Why the David Watson award for community-university partnerships?

-The Sir David Watson Awards recognises the combined efforts of community and university partners towards making a difference to the lives of people in their shared community.
+The Professor Sir David Watson Award recognises the combined efforts of community and university partners towards making a difference to the lives of people in their shared community.
 These awards have been created in memory of Professor Sir David Watson, honouring his leadership in encouraging community-university engagement*.

 Community-university engagement is still an emerging field, which can make establishing and developing effective partnerships between community movements and academics difficult.
 Each year, the awards will recognise outstanding examples of community-university engagement from across the world, highlighting their impact and raising awareness.